Salary · 2025-26

 A £24,500 annual salary in England works out as £1,763 per month after tax (or £407 per week).
 Based on a standard 37.5-hour working week, your hourly take-home rate is £11.
 If you are paid monthly, this is approximately a £2,050 a month salary.

 Out of £24,500, you pay £2,386 in Income Tax and £954 in National Insurance contributions.
-Your effective tax rate — the combined Income Tax and National Insurance as a percentage of gross pay — is 13.63%.
+Your effective tax rate, the combined Income Tax and National Insurance as a percentage of gross pay, is 13.63%.
 Your employer also pays £2,925 in employer National Insurance on your salary, making the total cost of employing you £27,425.

 Compared to Scotland, English taxpayers on £24,500 take home £28 less than in Scotland (£2/month difference).
 England uses three main income tax bands (Basic 20%, Higher 40%, Additional 45%), while Scotland uses six bands ranging from 19% Starter Rate to 48% Top Rate.
 For earners above £43,663, Scotland's higher rates typically result in a larger tax bill.

-On a take-home of £1,763/month, a 10% savings habit means £176/month — £2,112/year — staying well within the £20,000 ISA allowance.
-Tax-efficient options: pension contributions, salary sacrifice, and ISAs — each with different implications for your tax bill.
+On a take-home of £1,763/month, a 10% savings habit means £176/month, or £2,112/year, staying well within the £20,000 ISA allowance.
+Tax-efficient options: pension contributions, salary sacrifice, and ISAs, each with different implications for your tax bill.

 Frequently asked questions